line/armeria/site/src/sphinx/advanced-structured-logging.rst

 ----------

 When you retry a failed attempt, you might want to record the result of each attempt and to group them under a single RequestLog_.
-A RequestLog_ can contain more than one child RequestLog_ in Armeria to support this sort of use cases.
+A RequestLog_ can contain more than one child RequestLog_ to support this sort of use cases.

 .. code-block:: java